 Qur’an determines principles and measures to formulate the punishments for crimes, and then introduces exemplary solutions.

-Crimes are categorized according to their qualities: towards person, towards society, towards God.
+Crimes are categorized according to their qualities: towards a person, towards society, towards God.

-Punishments are also categorized being worldly and ethereal, so are the verses related to these categories.
+Punishments are also categorized as worldly and ethereal, so are the verses related to these categories.

 Let us see the particular principle that Allah introduces for criminal law:

-“Whoever commits a misdeed shall not be requited except with its equivalent (misl); but whoever acts righteously, whether male or female, while he is faithful—such shall enter the Garden, and they will be provided for therein without account.”
-(Al-Mu’min/The Believer 40:40)
+“Whoever commits an evil shall not be requited except with its equivalent (mithl); but whoever acts righteously, whether male or female, while they are faithful—such shall enter the Garden, and they will be provided for therein without account.”
+(Al-Mu’min 40:40)

-“The recompense of an evil deed is an equivalent punishment appropriate for it.
+“The requital of an evil (deed) is an equivalent evil (punishment).
 Whoever forgives and makes reconciliation, his reward is given by Allah.
 Indeed, He does not like the wrongdoers.”
-(Ash-Shura/The Consultation 42:40)
+(Ash-Shura 42:40)

 According to our researches performed in the light of Qur’an, two types of sanctions must be imposed on the rapist.
-First of them is compensations, and the second one is punishment.
+The first of them is compensation, and the second one is punishment.

 The rightful due of Allah that arises by the crime is between the criminal and Allah.
 If the criminal repents and corrects himself, then he is relieved from the burden of ethereal punishment.
 Since the punishment of his crime is considered in public-order crimes, the criminal cannot escape the punishment by any means, after conviction.
 The compensations can be forgiven by the aggrieved party since they are considered as sanctions of personal crimes:

 Compensations may vary by the situation of the aggrieved party.
 One or more of the following may be approved at a time: